Gas vs Electric Fireplace (Pros & Cons and Differences)

 Cons:

 Less heat than gas – However, you might not get as much heat as you’d like.
 The heat output of electric fireplaces is usually limited to two kilowatts (kW).
 A gas fireplace, on the other hand, usually emits at least four to five kW.
-If it is designed to heat a larger room the heat output may be even larger.
-It is important to consult the specifications of the model and carefully choose which fireplace is right for your space and intended use.
+If it is designed to heat a larger room, the heat output may be even larger.
+It is important to consult the model’s specifications and carefully choose which fireplace is right for your space and intended use.

-Cannot use when the power is out – One factor to consider is that, during a power outage, you will not be able to use an electric fireplace.
-An ecological benefit of an electric fire is that electricity does not emit any harmful gases, like carbon monoxide or carbon dioxide.
+Cannot use when the power is out—One factor to consider is that you will not be able to use an electric fireplace during a power outage.
+An ecological benefit of an electric fire is that electricity does not emit harmful gases, like carbon monoxide or carbon dioxide.

 Contemporary electric fireplaces come with sleek designs that enhance the decor of any space.
 Wall-mounted electric fireplaces avoid taking up coveted floor space and add sophistication.